flightaware/socketservertcl/README.md

 Clients will be able to send data immediately on accept.
 Clients will not receive data until child processes call ::sockerserver::socket client ?-port <port number>? <handleProc>, Tcl dispatches the events and invokes the handlerProc and the handleProc reads the socket.

+WARNING!
+This opens the initial listening socket in the child thread.
+When ::socketserver::socket fails to open the socket for any reason, it signals the main process with a **kill(15)**, which will terminate the application if there is no handler for it.

 A ::socketserver::socket client <handlerProc> must be called to receive a connected TCP socket from the parent process.
 This allows the forked process to process single connects serially.
 All of the child processes share a single queue implemented as the socketpair() between the parent and child processes.